 Every year, the COE awards fellowships to fund summer research opportunities for Wesleyan students across all majors and class years.
-Megan Levan ’22 is an environmental studies and South Asia studies in a global context (university major) major.
+Megan Levan ’22 is an environmental studies and South Asia studies in a global context (university major) major who was recently elected Wesleyan’s Gamma Chapter of Phi Beta Kappa.
 Megan’s research this summer centered on how edible insect-based products are being promoted by companies and received by consumers in countries not known for their entomophagic practices.
 Megan believes diets of the future will need to be supplemented with other available protein sources, and her research explored how insects fit into the picture.

 You spent the summer working on your thesis: researching how edible insect-based products are being promoted by companies and received by consumers…and sampling some tasty critters along the way.
 Tell us about your thesis!